+Practice Behaviors:

+Student Learning Agreement Activities to Meet Competency

+Midterm

+Final

+4.1

+Use practice experience and theory to inform scientific inquiry and research.

+Student Learning Agreement Activities to Meet Competency

+Midterm

+Final

-Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 4.1 Use practice experience and theory to inform scientific inquiry and research.
-4.2 Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings.
+4.2 Apply critical thinking to engage in analysis of quantitative research methods and research findings.
+Image: Competency of the scientific inquiry and service delivery.
+Image: Competency of the scientific inquiry and service delivery.
+Image: Competency of the scientific inquiry and service delivery.

 4.3 Use and translate research evidence to inform and improve practice, policy and service delivery.
+Image: Competency of the scientific inquiry and service delivery.
+Image: Competency of the scientific inquiry and service delivery.

-2.1.5 Competency: Engage in Policy Practice Eva luation Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 5.1 Identify social policy at the local, state and federal level that impacts well-being, service delivery, and access to social services.
+2.1.5 (Competency: Engage in Policy Practice Eval uation Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 5.1 Identify social policy at the local, state and federal level that impacts well-being, service delivery, and access to social services.
 5.2 Assess how social welfare and economic policies impact the delivery of and access to social services.
-5.3 Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice. nstruc tor Comments
+5.3 Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.
+Instruct tor Comments